 Alternatively, if the other party is damaging your brand and/or reputation, then can you terminate your agreement quickly?
 Is your business protected in the scenario where your business becomes liable, how and can you quantify some of the possible scenarios?
 Will your brand and intellectual property be protected and what rights does the other party have to use your brand during the agreement and/or cease use on termination?

 If any ‘contra’ goods and services are being exchanged within the benefits of the agreement, there may be GST implications.
 It’s a good idea to ensure a lawyer reviews agreements of this nature.
 No one likes a visit from the ATO years later auditing your business and seeking GST back-payments!

 Always best to have clear terms agreed between parties upfront.
 This makes for a much more efficient use of time and resources – and faster turn around of the contract.

 More complex agreements will likely result in increased negotiation between the parties.
 Take some time to draft up a list of priorities with the things that you need to have to make the deal worthwhile and areas that you’d be willing to compromise on to get the deal across the line.
-Then gameplay it – what do you know your business partner needs to make the deal worthwhile and how can you come to an agreement with mutual benefits for both parties to maximize your agreement?
+Then gameplay it – what do you know your business partner needs to make the deal worthwhile and how can you come to an agreement with mutual benefits for both parties to maximise your agreement?